New Jersey Military and Veterans Benefits

 Parks and Recreation

-Military Resource Locator
+New Jersey Military Resource Locator

-U.S. Department of Veterans Affairs (VA) Facilities
+U.S. Department of Veterans (VA) Affairs Facilities

 Summary of New Jersey Military and Veterans Benefits: The State of New Jersey offers special benefits for its military Service members and Veterans including Income Tax Exemptions on retired military pay and property tax, State Employment Preferences, Education and Tuition Assistance, Vehicle Tags, New Jersey Distinguished Military Medals, Burial benefits, Free State Park Admission, Free Private Beach Facilities, as well as Hunting and Fishing License privileges.
 Eligibility for some benefits may depend on residency, military component and Veteran disability status.

 New Jersey Military and Veterans State Benefit Highlights and Eligibility

-New Jersey Taxes on U.S. Department of Veterans Affairs Disability Dependency and Indemnity Compensation: Dependency and Indemnity Compensation (DIC) is a tax free monetary benefit paid to eligible survivors of military Service members who died in the line of duty or eligible survivors of Veterans whose death resulted from a service-related injury or disease.
+New Jersey Taxes on U.S. Department of Veterans Affairs Disability Dependency and Indemnity Compensation: Dependency and Indemnity Compensation (DIC) is a tax-free monetary benefit paid to eligible survivors of military Service members who died in the line of duty or eligible survivors of Veterans whose death resulted from a service-related injury or disease.

 New Jersey Taxes on Military Survivor Benefit Plan (SBP)/ Reserve Component Survivor Benefit Plan (RCSBP)/ Retired Serviceman’s Family Protection Plan (RSFPP): Survivor’s benefit payments are exempt from New Jersey Income Tax.

-New Jersey Veteran Income Tax Exception: New for 2017 Veterans are eligible for a $3,000 exemption on your Income Tax return if you are a military Veteran who was honorably discharged or released under honorable circumstances from active duty in the Armed Forces of the United States on or any time before the last day of the tax year.
+New Jersey Veteran Income Tax Exemption: Veterans are eligible for a $3,000 exemption on your Income Tax return if you are a military Veteran who was honorably discharged or released under honorable circumstances from active duty in the Armed Forces of the United States on or any time before the last day of the tax year.
 Your Spouse (or civil union partner) is also eligible for an exemption if he/she is a Veteran who was honorably discharged or released under honorable circumstances and you are filing a joint return.
 This exemption is in addition to any other exemptions you are entitled to claim and is available on both the resident and nonresident returns.
 You cannot claim this exemption for a domestic partner or for your dependents.